fabiopetroni/HSienaDemo/README.md

-# HSienaSimulator
+# HSienaDemo
-A simulator for the self-reconfiguring procedure of a pub/sub network presented in the following paper:
+A demo for the self-reconfiguring procedure of a pub/sub network presented in the following paper:

 -  F. Petroni and L. Querzoni:
    HSIENA: a hybrid publish/subscribe system.